#Jack Kelley

 Tumblr media

-I recently did a rewatch of the "LOST" Season Four episode, (4.02) "Confirmed Dead".
-And I enjoyed it as much as I did during previous viewings.
+Recently, I did a rewatch of the "LOST" Season Four episode, (4.02) "Confirmed Dead".
+And I had enjoyed it as much as I did during previous viewings.
 However . . . there was something about Oceanic 815 survivors John Locke and James "Sawyer" Ford that had eluded me during those past viewings.

 How can I put this?
-There seemed to be a great deal of hypocrisy emanating from the two men.
-While questioning Locke's sanity in "Confirmed Dead", Sawyer had pointed out the older man's murder of Naomi Dorrit, an inhabitant from the newly arrived freighter, in the Season Three finale, (3.23) "Through the Looking Glass, Part II".
-And yet . . .
-Sawyer had recently committed two murders during late Season Three - Anthony Cooper in (3.19) "The Brig" and Other member Tom Friendly in the Season Three finale.
+There seemed to be a great deal of hypocrisy emanating from both Locke and Sawyer in this episode.
+For example, while questioning Locke's sanity in "Confirmed Dead", Sawyer had pointed out the older man’s murder of Naomi Dorrit, an inhabitant from the newly arrived freighter Kahana, in the Season Three finale, (3.22-3.23) "Through the Looking Glass, Part II".
+Locke had killed Ms. Dorrit in an effort to prevent her from contacting her associated aboard the Kahana.
+He had considered them a danger to the island and its inhabitants.

-Watching all of this unfurl made me shake my head with amazement.
-Locke was willing to execute Ben for attempting to do to Charlotte what he had recently done to Naomi in the Season 3 finale - namely kill someone from the freighter.
+Watching all of this unfurl had made me shake my head with amazement every time I had viewed "Confirmed Dead".
+But it took this last rewatch for me to realize both Locke and Sawyer's hypocrisies.
+Locke had been willing to execute Ben for attempting to do to Charlotte what he had recently done to Naomi in "Through the Looking Glass" - namely kill someone from the Kahana for his self-preservation and the safety of the island's inhabitants.
 As for Sawyer . . . he had punched Ben for making insidious comments about Jack and Kate.
-Then he wanted Ben dead for the attempt on Charlotte's life.
-This reminded me of his reason for murdering Tom Friendly.
-Sawyer had claimed he did it for 10 year-old Walt Lloyd's kidnapping in the Season One finale, (1.25) "Exodus, Part II".
-Yet, not once did he go after Ben for the same reason.
+And he also wanted Ben dead for the attempt on Charlotte’s life.
+This all reminded me of Sawyer's second reason for murdering Tom Friendly.
+The con man had claimed he did it for 10 year-old Walt Lloyd’s kidnapping in "Exodus".
+Yet, Sawyer had never went after Ben for the same reason.
+And by late Season Three and early Season Four, he knew that Ben was the Others' leader and the one who had ordered Walt's kidnapping.
+Yet, Sawyer had never went after Ben for that reason.

 8 notes · View notes

-subterraneanna · 10 months ago
+theanxiousghostartist · 9 months ago

 Text